awsanadelabdulbariahmedsultan-art/YNEB-Global-System/Documentation/Geo-Hubs/Hadhramaut_Hub_Expansion_Power.md

 ---

 ## 🚀 Conclusion
-Hadhramaut is the "Industrial Heart" of the YNEB system.
+Hadhramout is the "Industrial Heart" of the YNEB system.
 It provides the scale and stability required by global energy giants while ensuring that Yemen becomes a key player in the international LNG market.

 ---
 **Technical Note:** This document defines the operational framework for the `Hadhramaut-Hub` sub-directory and its integration with global energy markets.